chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N^2) Time and O(1) Space

-- Use inbuilt reverse() function to revese the vector.
+- Use inbuilt reverse() function to reverse the vector.
 - To Toggle we can use either `y=1-y` or `y^=1`

 ---